-This proxy statement (the "Proxy Statement") and the accompanying proxy ballot are being furnished to the shareholders of Willamette Valley Vineyards, Inc., an Oregon corporation (the "Company"), as part of the solicitation of proxies by the Company's Board of Directors (the "Board" or the "Board of Directors") from shareholders of record of outstanding shares of the Company's common stock, no par value (the "Common Stock") on May 10, 2024, for use in voting at the Company's Annual Meeting of Shareholders which will be conducted via online live audio webcast on July 13, 2024 at 11:00 a.m.
+This proxy statement (the "Proxy Statement") and the accompanying proxy ballot are being furnished to the shareholders of Willamette Valley Vineyards, Inc., an Oregon corporation (the "Company"), as part of the solicitation of proxies by the Company's Board of Directors (the "Board" or the "Board of Directors") from shareholders of record of outstanding shares of the Company's common stock, no par value (the "Common Stock") on May 8, 2025, for use in voting at the Company's Annual Meeting of Shareholders which will be conducted via online live audio webcast on Saturday, July 12, 2025 at 11:00 a.m.
 (Pacific Time), and any adjournments or postponements thereof (the "Annual Meeting").
 There will not be a physical meeting location.
-The Annual Meeting can be accessed by visiting www.com/annualmeeting, where you will be able to participate in the meeting live and vote online.
-In order to be able to vote at the Annual Meeting, you will need your Control number, which is included on your proxy ballot if you are a shareholder of record as of May 10, 2024 or included with the form and voting instructions you received from your broker if you hold your shares of Common Stock in "street name."
+The Annual Meeting live and vote online.
+In order to be able to vote at the Annual Meeting, you will need your Control number, which is included on your proxy ballot if you are a shareholder of record as of May 8, 2025 or included with the form and voting instructions you received from your broker if you hold your shares of Common Stock in "street name."
 Please note that you will not be able to attend the Annual Meeting in person.
 References to "we", "our", "us", or the "Company" in this Proxy Statement mean Willamette Valley Vineyards, Inc.

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on July 13, 2024
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on July 12, 2025

-Pursuant to rules of the Securities and Exchange Commission (the "SEC"), we have elected to provide internet access to our Proxy Statement and our Annual Report to Shareholders for the year ended December 31, 2023 (the "Annual Report") rather than distributing hardcopies of the meeting materials.
-Consequently, most shareholders will not receive paper copies of our proxy materials.
+Pursuant to rules of the Securities and Exchange Commission (the "SEC"), we have elected to provide Internet access to our Proxy Statement and our Annual Report on Form 10-K for the year ended December 31, 2024 (the "Annual Report") rather than distributing hardcopies of the meeting materials.
+This reduces the amount of paper necessary to produce these materials as well as the costs associated with mailing these materials to all shareholders.
+Consequently, shareholders will not receive paper copies of our proxy materials unless requested as set forth herein.
 We will instead send to these shareholders an Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting (the "Notice of Internet Availability"), with instructions for accessing the proxy materials, including our Proxy Statement and Annual Report.
 This reduces postage, printing expenses, and paper waste and is part of our efforts to eliminate unnecessary expenses and conserve the environment.
-This Proxy Statement along with our Annual Report are available at wvv.com/annualmeeting.
-In accordance with SEC rules, our proxy materials posted on our website under the "Investor Relations" tab do not contain any cookies or other tracking features.
+This Proxy Statement along with our Annual Report are available at wvv.com by clicking on the "Investor Relations" tab or wvv.com/annualmeeting.